San Antonio Area — 32 Communities

 What’s your school priority?

-Boerne ISD, Alamo Heights ISD, and Comal ISD are the top-rated districts in the metro per TEA.
+Boerne ISD, Alamo Heights ISD, and Comal ISD are top-rated per TEA.
 SCUCISD is consistently strong.
 Large districts like Northside and Judson have variable campus performance — always research your specific campus at tea.texas.gov.

 03